 Overview

-Mark Griffith has extensive experience in the energy and renewable energy industries and has represented clients in connection with foreign and domestic mergers and acquisitions, stock and asset sales, joint ventures, and third-party service arrangements.
+Mark Griffith has extensive experience in the energy and renewable energy industries and has represented clients in foreign and domestic mergers and acquisitions, stock and asset sales, joint ventures, and third-party service arrangements.
 He has led transactions involving the acquisition or sale of over fifteen renewable energy facilities, including two of the then-largest solar PURPA facilities in North Carolina.
 Mark works closely with investor-owned utilities and their affiliates and has represented renewable developers in their acquisition, development and disposition of renewable energy facilities and negotiation of power purchase agreements.
-He also has experience in matters related to financial institutions and economic development and previously served as a member of the NC Banking Commission.
+Mark also represents financial institutions in their acquisitions and dispositions; he previously served as a member of the NC Banking Commission following his appointment by the Senate and the NC House of Representatives.

 Mark is heavily involved in civic activities in Raleigh and North Carolina.
-He previously served as a member of the Board of Directors of the NC Chamber of Commerce and has also been a member of the Board of Visitors of the UNC Children’s Hospital.
-He is an adjunct professor at UNC Law and co-taught a class in the spring 2020 and 2024 semesters on renewable energy transactions.
+He is currently a member of the Duke Health Wake County Advisory Board, and he has previously served as a member of the Board of Directors of the NC Chamber of Commerce and the Board of Visitors of the UNC Children’s Hospital.
+Mark co-taught a class in the spring 2020 and 2024 semesters on renewable energy transactions as an adjunct professor at UNC Law.

 Areas of Focus